eder13/Spring-Boot-OAuth2-React-Project-Template/README.md

     * Name: MyApplication
     * Authorized Redirect URIs: [http://localhost:8081/login/oauth2/code/google](http://localhost:8081/login/oauth2/code/google)

-3. Copy your `cliendId` and `clientSecret` and edit your `application.yml` file with those.
-The stuff that needs customization is also marked with TODOs.
+3. Copy your `cliendId` and `clientSecret` inside your `.env` file.

 4. Start the server using `./mvnw spring-boot:run` and navigate to [http://localhost:8081/](http://localhost:8081/).
 You should now be able to login with Google.
-Afer a successful login you are presented with the (protected) content.
+After a successful login you are presented with the (protected) content.

 ## How it works